lucaslarrubia/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+- The Document Object Model is an object representation of the HTML elements of a webpage.

 2. What is an event?

+- Every interaction a user has with a website.

 3. What is an event listener?

+- A feature in JavaScript that allows us to add functionality to a website based on events.

 4. Why would we convert a NodeList into an Array?

+-  To iterate over it with forEach

 5. What is a component?

+- An object for reuse in a website or application, such as dropdowns, tabs, etc.

 ### Git Set up